Cybersecurity Science Project or Immediate Value: Which Do You Prefer?

 SOC teams are already overwhelmed and don’t need more distractions from false alerts and unnecessary investigations.
-When looking ahead to the end result of an implementation, the goal should be to automate your process (make that automation scalable as your network changes) and trust the technology to get the job done.
-Furthermore, whether or not you can obtain immediate actionable insights can be an indicator for how your implementation will go.
-Otherwise, you may end up with something that’s more like a science project, which may require you to overtune the policies so much that the solution ends up as unwieldy shelfware.
+When looking ahead to the end result of the implementation, the goal should be to automate your process (make that automation scalable as your network changes) and trust the technology to get the job done.
+Furthermore, whether or not you can obtain immediately actionable insights can be an indicator of how your implementation will go.
+Otherwise, you may end up with something that’s more like a science project, which may require you to over tune the policies so much that the solution ends up as unwieldy shelfware.

 The Role of Industry-Backed Frameworks in Successful Cybersecurity Implementations